IBM/example-bank-toolchain/README.md

 #### PR Pipeline

-PR Pipeline gets triggered automatically once a PR is created or updated.
-In this pipeline CRA is configured to scan the pull request.
+PR Pipeline gets triggered automatically once a PR(pull request) is created or updated.
+In this pipeline, Code Risk Analyzer(CRA) is configured to scan the pull request.
 It discovers your code repo dependencies, such as application packages, container images, or operating system packages.
 CRA identifies if there are any vulnerabilities that are associated with the dependencies.
 After the scan it shares deployment configuration analysis, vulnerability report and bill of materials as comments in your pull request.
-CRA also sets `status` to the PR, so admin can set the gates to block changes that have security problems.
+CRA also sets status to the PR, so admin can set the gates to block changes that have security problems.

 #### CD Pipeline

 CD Pipeline gets triggered automatically after merging of PR to deploy the updated app.
 This pipeline creates the container image using your Dockerfile, push the built image to IBM Cloud Container Registry, scan the image using vulnerability advisor in container registry and then deploy the service using the deployment configuration.

-Follow the steps explained [here](https://github.ibm.com/koyfman/fs2021/blob/branch-sm/configure-pipelines.md) to configure both pipelines.
+Follow the steps explained [here](configure-pipelines.md) to configure both pipelines.

 ### 8. Deployment app using Toolchain